AryanJassal/YouTubeClone/README.md

 ## Just what the heck is this??

-This is still under development.
-I should have something to show here soon.
-Until then, satisfy yourself with the knowledge that this is a (yet another) clone of the popular video streaming service known as YouTube, which is currently maintained by Google.
-This clone will be made using Python 3 and the Django framework.
-This readme is just made as a stopgap for now.
-More content will be added later.
+You must have heard of YouTube, the most popular video streaming service (unless you live under a rock).
+This is an attempt to recreate YouTube, owned by Google, using Python 3 and Django Framework.
+You should be warned: this application is still under development and will be for quite a while.

+This is a project I'm working on for more practice with Django and learning the ins-and-outs of this framework.
+Note that pull requests will not be accepted.
+This may change in the future (very unlikely).

 For more in-depth information on changes and releases, view the [CHANGELOG.md](https://github.com/AryanJassal/YouTubeClone/blob/master/CHANGELOG.md) file.